microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 Run these commands in the given Windows Terminal session.
 This enables opening new tabs, splits, etc. in already running Windows Terminal windows.
 * If `session-id` is `0`, run the given commands in _the  current window_
-* If `session-id` is not the ID of any exsiting window, then run the commands in a _new_ Terminal window.
+* If `session-id` is not the ID of any existing window, then run the commands in a _new_ Terminal window.
-* If `session-id` is ommitted, then obey the value of `glomToLastWindow` when determining which window to run the command in.
+* If `session-id` is omitted, then obey the value of `glomToLastWindow` when determining which window to run the command in.

 _Whenever_ `wt.exe` is started, it must _always_ pass the provided commandline